 - a practical attitude or orientation, for strategic purposes related to the pursuit of socially recognized goods or personal goals, involving the ascription to others of beliefs, intentions, expectations or reactions to one’s acts or words predicated on a falsely degrading, fearful, or dismissive judgment of who or what one is, on the basis of one’s race, and revision or adjustment of one’s plans on the basis of such ascriptions;

 This list, while including the sense of “double-consciousness” as Du Bois develops the idea in Souls (particularly the first three items), also expands the sense of “double consciousness” to include more active, practical, and critical appropriations of the situation established by the color line.
+Finally, and in this practical spirit, Medina has put ‘kaleidoscopic consciousness’ forward as an activist, resistant form of epistemic sensitivity to the socially corrosive effects of the multiplicitous oppressive structures in modern societies.

 Primary Literature: Works by W.E.B.
 Du Bois